 Chef’s Secrets Revealed: Duck ProsciuttoJuly 2, 2014

-Duck is a versatile meat that appears on Italian restaurant menus in various guises.
+Duck is a versatile meat that appears on Mezzo Italian Restaurant Melbourne CBD menus in various guises.
 Here, Mezzo’s Head Chef Mirco Speri explains how to make duck prosciutto – ‘prosciutto’ meaning air-cured breast meat, which is dark in colour and rich in taste.

 - First, you cover the duck breast in rock salt for 24 hours (I use rock salt mixed with garlic, rosemary and thyme).